Don’t let traveling for work destroy your life.

 The only experience you’ve ever had traveling before this was being on vacation.
 This is no vacation.
 This is hard.

 You spend ten hours a week crunched into an airplane seat and another fifty hunched over a laptop.
 You eat every meal at a restaurant or (even worse) in an airport food court.
 You don’t sleep enough.
 You barely exercise.

 When you started, they spent an entire day covering how to submit receipts and expense reports, and no time on how to survive the actual trip.
 And for a while, maybe a long while, it was fine—you were thrilled by new places and new experiences, long hours and exciting work.
 You were so focused on everything else, you didn’t notice what your new job was doing to you.

 Now the changes are beginning to accumulate, and they’re becoming harder to ignore.
 Your back hurts, and it never used to.
 A slowly-growing gut is becoming more noticeable.
 You’ve got a brain fog that you can’t seem to shake.
 You get sick more often.
 You wake up feeling tired and achy.
 It seems harder to focus on simple tasks.
 You can feel your personal happiness and job performance beginning to suffer.

 The human body is resilient, but it’s not indestructible.

 Become a road warrior

-- Updates for life — every time a new edition is published, you get that version too, at no additional cost.
+- Updates for life — every time a new edition is published, you get a digital copy of that version too, at no additional cost.